dealien/SCIENCE-Project-To-Do-List/GLOSSARY.md

 The Phantom Wedge is a special version of the Phantom truck cab with a large car plow mounted on the front.
 It was added in the Import/Export update.
 It can be purchased from Warstock Cache & Carry for $2,553,600 or $1,920,000 \(SecuroServ trade price\).

 ## Hydra
 An old VTOL fighter jet.
 It can be purchased from Warstock Cache & Carry for $3,990,000 or $3,000,000 (after completing the Humane Labs Raid - EMP setup mission).
 The Hydra is not available in singleplayer.
+It can seat 1 person.

 It is suggestively based on the British Aerospace Harrier II (formerly known as the Hawker Siddley Harrier) a well-known British fighter jet with Vertical Takeoff and Landing (VTOL) capabilities.